 I was that child.
 I took off my clothes, changed into my sea-blue bikini behind a tree, and ran into one of those coral pools.
 And as the water washed over my scorching skin, those childhood days played in my mind like a movie.

-The sea was also relaxing, and the sun reflected off the carelessly strewn around purple, blue, and green shells artistically.
+The sea was calm, and the sun reflected off the carelessly strewn around purple, blue, and green shells artistically.
 A blue kingfisher decided to perch herself on the sand, near us, and then we watched the sea together.
 And then she took a low flight, giving me plenty of chances to click her, but my phone was far away in the cafe.
 Well, that moment would only be mine now.

-I could hear nothing apart from my partner’s heartbeat and the sound of the soft waves rolling into the shore.
+I could hear nothing apart from my friends’ chuckles and the sound of the soft waves rolling into the shore.
 I could see nothing apart from the Indian ocean, the yellow sand, and the cliff that fringed them from the side.
 And in those moments, I was oblivious of the chaotic world that existed away from those calm coral pools and of the harshness that is nothing like the soft sand on which ants crawled away with tiny shells.

 Apart from us, two fisherwomen and a few men who were searching for shells were the only people on the beach.
 And when I looked above from my personal coral pool, people watched from the cliff above us, but most of them didn’t come down until sunset.